EuropeanOpenScienceCloud/Governance/docs/StakeholdersAndResources.md

 <td>E-infrastructures, VREs and other pertinent H2020 projects<img src="StakeholdersAndResources/media/image7.png" style="width:0.3937in;height:0.3937in" /></td>
 <td><p>E-Infrastructures, VREs and other H2020 projects are key building blocks of the European Open Science Cloud</p>
 <p>The EC Digital Single Market refers to E-Infrastructures as ways of addressing needs of European researchers for digital services in terms of networking, computing and data management.
 They foster the emergence of Open Science and support the circulation of knowledge in Europe online and therefore constitute an essential building block for the European Research Area.</p>
-<p>A Virtual Research Environment (VRE) is a community of practice, an organisation and a bundle of services which supports researchers by providing access to shared documents tools and resources they need during a research project.
-Some examples of VREs are EVER-EST, a VRE for research on Earth-science, and VRE4EIC, supporting a multi-disciplinary approach to research on climate change and energy sustainability.</p></td>
+<p>Virtual Research Environments (VRE) help researchers from all disciplines to work collaboratively by managing the increasingly complex range of tasks involved in carrying out research on both small and large scales, and consists of the tools and technologies needed by researchers to do their research, interact with other researchers (who may come from different disciplines, institutions or even countries) and to make use of resources and technical infrastructures available.
+Some examples of VREs are EVER-EST<a href="#fn1" class="footnote-ref" id="fnref1"><sup>1</sup></a>, a VRE for research on Earth-science; VRE4EIC<a href="#fn2" class="footnote-ref" id="fnref2"><sup>2</sup></a>, supporting a multi-disciplinary approach to research on climate change and energy sustainability; D4Science<a href="#fn3" class="footnote-ref" id="fnref3"><sup>3</sup></a>, a Data Infrastructure hosting over 100 VREs; and BlueBridge<a href="#fn4" class="footnote-ref" id="fnref4"><sup>4</sup></a>, a gateway to over 60 VREs.</p></td>
 </tr>
 <tr class="odd">
 <td><img src="StakeholdersAndResources/media/image8.png" style="width:0.3937in;height:0.3937in" />General Public / Citizen Scientists</td>